brianhigh/computing_bootcamp/R/R_language_basics.md

 ## [1] 68.1
 ```

-This value will be stored in your computer's memory until for the duration of
+This value will be stored in your computer's memory for the duration of the
-the current session, or until it is modified or deleted by you or your code.
+current session, or until it is modified or deleted by you, your code, or your
+environment (execution context).

-The `<-` operator is known as the assignment operator.
+The `<-` (arrow) symbol is used as the primary assignment operator in R.

 You can also use the `=` symbol for the assignment operator, but it is not
 as commonly used in R, except for argument assignment in function calls.

 ## Argument assignment with `=`

-In this function call, we use the `=` operator to tell R that the expected
+In this function call, we use the `=` symbol to tell R that the expected
 argument (parameter) `x` should take the value of our `number` variable.